Background: Why HoloViz?¶

 Many of the activities of an engineer, scientist, or analyst require visualization, but it can be difficult to assemble a set of tools that cover all of the tasks involved.
 Initial exploration needs to be in a flexible, open-ended environment where it is simple to try out and test hypotheses.
 Once key aspects of the data have been identified, the analyst might prepare a specific image or figure to share with colleagues or a wider audience.
 Or, they might need to set up an interactive way to share a set of data that would be unwieldy as a fixed figure, using interactive controls to let others explore the effects of certain variables.
 Eventually, for particularly important data or use cases, the analyst might get involved in a long-term project to develop a full-featured web application or dashboard to deploy, allowing decision makers to interact directly with live data streams to make operational decisions.

 With Python, initial exploration is typically in a Jupyter notebook, using tools like Matplotlib and Bokeh to develop static or interactive plots.
 These tools support a simple syntax for making certain kinds of plots, but showing more complex relationships in data can quickly turn into a major software development exercise, making it difficult to achieve understanding during exploration.
-Simple apps can be built using ipywidgets to control these visualizations, but the resulting combinations end up being tightly coupled to the notebook environment, unable to migrate into a standalone server context with an application that can be shared more widely.
-Bokeh includes widgets that can work in both notebook and server environments, but these can be difficult to work with for initial exploration.
-Bokeh and Matplotlib both also have limitations on how much data they can handle, in part because Bokeh requires the data to be put into the web browser’s limited memory space.
+Various toolkits like Bokeh, Dash, and ipywidgets allow building apps to control and explore these visualizations interactively rather than recoding each time, but again outside of a small range of simple functions building the app itself becomes a major software development exercise.
+Plotting libraries also have limitations on how much data they can handle, especially if they require that all of the data be present in the web browser’s limited memory space.
+It is thus difficult to find tools that support anything close to the entire range of cases where data needs to be visualized.

 The HoloViz ecosystem¶

-To address all the above issues, we have developed a set of open-source Python packages to streamline the process of working with small and large datasets (from a few datapoints to billions or more) in a web browser, whether doing exploratory analysis, making simple widget-based tools, or building full-featured dashboards.
-The main libraries in this ecosystem include:
+To address all the above issues, we have developed a set of open-source Python packages to streamline the entire process of working with small and large datasets (from a few datapoints to billions or more) in a web browser, whether doing exploratory analysis, making simple widget-based tools, or building multipage standalone dashboards.
+Building on existing plotting libraries like Bokeh, Matplotlib, and Plotly, the HoloViz ecosystem includes a set of special-purpose tools designed to fill in the gaps and solve the whole problem of visualization:

 Panel: Assembling objects from many different libraries into a layout or app, whether in a Jupyter notebook or in a standalone servable dashboard

-hvPlot: Quickly return interactive Bokeh-based HoloViews or GeoViews objects from Pandas, Xarray, or other data structures
+hvPlot: Quickly return interactive HoloViews, GeoViews or Panel objects from Pandas, Xarray, or other data structures

 HoloViews: Declarative objects for instantly visualizable data, building Bokeh plots from convenient high-level specifications